actuday6418/pixel3D/README.md

 # pixel3D
 Extension of pixel for rendering 3D obj files.
-(Pure C++, nolibraries, and appropriate use of the STL)
+(Pure C++, no libraries, and appropriate use of the STL)

 # Usage
 1. Triangulate the mesh.
 This program can only handle triangles.